 What does a Touch to See book contain?

 Our Touch to See books contain raised tactile images accompanied by atmospheric audio guides.
 In addition some book ranges come with guidance notes or activity packs and a colour photograph booklet.

 Our children’s picture books are the original published book, comb bound with braille on clear plastic sheets and raised tactile pictures.

-All the audio guides are available on CD and digital audio files on a USB stick.
+All the audio guides are available on CD, digital audio files on a USB stick, and streaming via your login .
 You can find out more about what is included in a particular book on the listing in our online library

 What digital formats do you offer?

-The audio guides which accompany the tactile images are available on a USB stick or CD.
+The audio guides which accompany the tactile images are available on a USB stick, CD, or you can stream it from your My Account section.
 You can set your preference for audio format on your online account or by getting in touch, you can also select your preferred audio format when you order.

 What is a USB stick?